 In 1989, FIBA allowed professional NBA players to participate in the Olympics for the first time.

 Prior to the 1992 Summer Olympics, only European and South American teams were allowed to field professionals in the Olympics.
-The United States introduced the original Dream Team, continuing their dominance.
+The United States dominance continued with the introduction of the original Dream Team.

 In 1997, the NBA-backed Women's National Basketball Association (WNBA) began.

-In 1998, the NBL shifted to the current summer season format (October–April) to avoid competing directly against Australia's various football codes.
+In 1998, the NBL transitioned to a summer season format (October–April) to avoid competition with Australian football codes.

 In 2001, the NBA formed a developmental league, the National Basketball Development League, later known as the NBA D-League and then the NBA G League.